mjftw/pluma-automation/README.md

 ### Native
 For native installation, just run the `install.sh` script.
-This will install all the required system packages, then install the `farm-core` python packages.
+This will install all the required system packages, then install the `pluma` python packages.
 This installer assumes you are running a debian based Linux distro, such as Ubuntu or Raspian.

 ```shell
 ./install.sh